mikecinnamon/MLearning/[ML-08] Example - The spam filter.md

 Out[15]: (0.691, 0.054)
 ```

-The additional branching has, at most, added four decision nodes, so this decision tree may be using seven features, out of the fifty-odd available features.
-To address question Q3, we allow the tree some extra growth.
+The additional branching has, at most, added four decision nodes, so this decision tree may be using, at most, seven different features, out of the fifty-odd available features.

 ## Q3.
 Decision tree classifier (max depth = 4)

-We fit a new decision tree classifier, with `max_depth=4`.
+To address question Q3, we allow the tree some extra growth.
+So, we set now `max_depth=4`.

 ```
 In [16]: clf3 = DecisionTreeClassifier(criterion='entropy', max_depth=4)